How will Trump's 'big, beautiful' bill affect climate change?

 What’s the context?

-President Donald Trump's budget bill could impact clean energy use and efforts to combat climate change.
+Passage of President Donald Trump's budget bill will impact clean energy use and efforts to combat climate change.

-RICHMOND, Virginia - President Donald Trump's 'big, beautiful' budget bill, which seeks to roll back climate and clean energy-related provisions, was passed by the U.S. Congress this week.
+President Donald Trump's 'big, beautiful' budget bill, which rolls back climate and clean energy-related provisions, was passed by the U.S. Congress in early July.

 The Trump administration has called the measure "transformative" and said it will head off looming tax hikes and unleash "clean, American-made energy."

-But environmental advocates worry the package could hurt the United States' efforts to combat climate change and curb the use of clean energy in the world's second-largest emitter of greenhouse gases, behind China.
+But environmental advocates worry the package will hurt the United States' efforts to combat climate change and curb the use of clean energy in the world's second-largest emitter of greenhouse gases, behind China.

 Here's what to know: